JoseLucasapp/JoseLucasapp/README.md

 I am a passionate software developer with a deep interest in new technologies, but i love to learn some old things, I enjoy working on projects that challenge me and allow me to grow my skillset, if you want to talk to me send an email.
+Teaching others about the beauty and importance of programming is something I truly love.
+It is not only a valuable skill for professional purposes but also a tool for enjoyment and enhancing everyday life.

   - 🔭 Current Focus: Software engineering, Full-stack development and Mobile.
   - 🌱 Continuously improving my knowledge.